anubhav8804602148/Angular_Demo/README.md

-# Angular_Demo
+Now, this is not just a demo.
-This is just a demo for Angular JS.
-To be kept record of:
+We are making a website here'